Baylor University sexual assault scandal

 The Baylor University sexual assault scandal concerned numerous sexual and non-sexual assaults by Baylor University students, mostly players on the school's football team, and efforts by school officials to conceal them, from about 2012 to 2016.

-Head football coach Art Briles was ousted, Baylor president Ken Starr was demoted and eventually resigned, athletic director Ian McCaw resigned, Title IX coordinator Patty Crawford resigned, and two others connected with the football program were fired in connection with the scandal.

-Tevin Elliot, a former Baylor linebacker, was sentenced on January 23, 2014, to 20 years in prison and fined US$10,000 for each of his two sexual assaults of a Baylor student in 2012.
+The scandal was first bought to light when Tevin Elliot, a former linebacker, was sentenced on January 23, 2014, to 20 years in prison and fined US$10,000 for each of his two sexual assaults of a Baylor student in 2012.
 Sam Ukwuachu, a defensive end, was found guilty by a Texas court on August 21, 2015, of two counts of sexual assault of a Baylor student.
 That conviction was overturned, reinstated in 2018, and again reversed in July 2019.
+The 2019 reversal was then twice overruled by the Texas Court of Criminal Appeals, which reinstated the conviction in November of 2020.
+In December of 2025, the 10th Court of Appeals in Waco, Texas, rejected another attempt by Ukwuachu to appeal his conviction.
 Jacob Anderson, 20-year-old Phi Delta Theta president, was charged with sexual assault on March 3, 2016, after a fraternity party.
 Anderson pleaded no contest to a charge of unlawful restraint as part of a deal that included mandatory counseling, a $400 fine, and three years of probation.
 Shawn Oakman, a former All-American defensive end, was tried for sexual assault of a female student and found not guilty in February 2019.

+The aftermath of the scandal resulted in the firing of head coach Art Briles, the demotion and eventually resignation of president Ken Starr, the resignation of athletic director Ian McCaw, and the resignation of Title IX coordinator Patty Crawford.
+Two others connected with the football program were also fired in connection with the scandal.

 In 2018, a plaintiff's attorney, Jim Dunnam, accused Baylor of implementing a "concerted strategy to get the public to believe this is entirely and only a football-related problem."